-The Company is resident for tax purposes in the Isle of Man and is subject to Isle of Man tax at the current rate of 0% (2020: 0%).
+The Parent Company is resident for tax purposes in the Isle of Man and is subject to Isle of Man tax at the current rate of 0% (2021: 0%).
+During the period and in the prior year, no subsidiaries were subject to corporation tax.